Skip to main content

 They may travel to meet with the child at home or school, and they may work in an office or healthcare setting.

-Responsibilities of an intervention specialist can include the following:
+The responsibilities of an intervention specialist can include the following:

-• Creating individual development plans.
+• creating individual development plans

-• Teaching parents how to work with the child.
+• teaching parents how to work with the child

-• Working with children one on one.
+• working with children one on one

 Another type of intervention specialist focuses on early childhood intervention (ECI), which targets children from birth to three years old.
 These children tend to have severe cognitive, behavioral, communication, or physical delays or disabilities.
 Or they may be at a high risk for child abuse or neglect.
 The ECI works with these at-risk children and their families to provide them with the support and resources they need to give the child the best chance in life.

-The Missouri First Steps Program offers the services, resources and support families need to raise a healthy, happy and successful child.
+The Missouri First Steps program offers the services, resources and support families need to raise a healthy, happy and successful child.
 This program is intended for children from birth to age three.

 What Does It Take to Become a Special Education Intervention Specialist?

 An intervention specialist may have a sub-specialty, such as autism spectrum disorders (ASD), speech-language or physical therapy.
 In some states, elementary school teachers may be able to move into intervention specialist roles by taking courses specializing in intervention.
+Some job descriptions indicate that a master’s degree with a special education focus is preferred.
+It is possible to take a course on intervention as part of the online graduate degree program.

 Learn more about Northwest Missouri State University’s online Master of Science in Education in Special Education program.